Narrator: The REACH Studies in Steroid-Refractory Acute GVHD

 Of note, 21 percent of patients treated with Jakafi were able to discontinue steroids by Day 56, compared with 14 percent of patients receiving control therapy.

 In the REACH2 study, several secondary endpoints were analyzed without control for multiple testing.
 Failure-free survival was one of these endpoints, and patients treated with Jakafi had longer median failure-free survival, or FFS, compared with those treated with control therapy.

 While not a statistically significant endpoint, there was a 54 percent estimated reduction in FFS events with Jakafi compared with control therapy.

 In this analysis, median FFS in patients treated with Jakafi was 5 months compared with 1 month in patients treated with control therapy.

-In REACH2, the most common adverse reactions were thrombocytopenia, anemia, and cytomegalovirus infection.
+In REACH2, the most common adverse reactions occurring in patients were thrombocytopenia, anemia, and cytomegalovirus infection.

 The rates of different categories of infection are shown on the screen.

 Safety data from REACH2 were consistent with REACH1 and the known safety profile of Jakafi.